Bill & Peter's Bogus Journey: Plot

 After being attacked by an octopus at the aquarium, Peter decides to become physically fit, and visits the gym.
 When former U.S. President Bill Clinton's car breaks down outside their house, Peter attempts to lift it without a jack, which results in him getting a sudden severe hernia and being hospitalized.
 Depressed at the concept of becoming old, he confides in Bill, who tells him age is a state of mind.
 When Peter recovers, Bill takes him out to help him realize he can still have fun.
 They become best friends and spend a lot of time together, but things start to get out of hand when they start smoking marijuana and cause mischief while high on it, including trying to steal a pig.

 Believing that Bill is a bad influence on Peter, Lois goes to confront Bill, but ends up having sex with him.
-Devastated about the incident, Peter leaves Lois and stays at Quagmire's house.
+Upon learning about the affair shortly after, a devastated Peter leaves Lois and stays at Quagmire's house.
 Lois is wracked with guilt and visits him, telling him that the only way to mend their relationship is if Peter sleeps with someone else.
 Though uncertain that it will work, Peter chooses to sleep with Barbara Pewterschmidt, Lois' mother.
-Barbara turns out to be more than willing, but Peter bails out at the last moment and vows to Lois that he will never sleep with anyone else and they forgive each other.
+Barbara turns out to be more than willing, but Peter bails out at the last moment and vows to Lois that he will never sleep with anyone else, and they forgive each other.
 Peter goes to Bill to end their friendship, only to end up having sex with him, inadvertently getting even with Lois.

 Meanwhile, Lois is fed up with stepping in Brian's feces on the lawn and forces him through toilet training himself.
 Brian and Stewie attempt to learn how to use the toilet, but fail.
 They buy a toilet training video presented by actor Roy Scheider, which nearly traumatizes them.
 Lois forces Brian to wear Stewie's diapers to prevent him from defecating in the garden.
-During the end credits, Brian pretends to be using the toilet as not to be told off by Lois, and begins to leave his feces at an unsuspecting Mayor Adam West's house.
+During the end credits, Brian pretends to be using the toilet as not to be told off by Lois, and begins to leave his feces at an unsuspecting Mayor West's house.